 The Evanston Public Library is governed by a diverse, dynamic and committed Board of Trustees.
-Residing in Evanston for more than 236 years the Board brings their leadership, skills and commitment to excellence in library service to their role as a governing board.
+The Board brings their leadership, skills and commitment to excellence in library service to their role as a governing board.
+Find contact information here.

-Margaret Lurie, Vice-President and Chair of the Fund for Excellence Fundraising Committee has a long history of community service including 20 years on the District 202 Board – with 3 terms as President.
-In addition to raising four children, Vice-President Lurie and a friend owned and operated Possibilities, an iconic store which was located on Chicago Avenue.
+Margaret Lurie, Co-Chair for the Reimagine Fundraising Committee, has a long history of community service including 20 years on the District 202 Board – with 3 terms as President.
+In addition to raising four children, Trustee Lurie and a friend owned and operated Possibilities, an iconic store which was located on Chicago Avenue.
 A graduate (Phi Beta Kappa) with a Bachelor of Arts degree from the University of Michigan and an M.A. from the University of Chicago, Lurie has also taught American History at the high school level.
-Margaret and her husband Paul have lived in the 3rd Ward for 39 years.
+Margaret and her husband Paul have lived in the 3rd Ward for 43 years.

 Benjamin Schapiro is the Treasurer of the Board and has been a librarian for more than 35 years, graduating from Columbia University with a Masters of Science in Library Service in 1978.
 During his career, he has worked in almost every major branch in the profession.
 Schapiro raised his two sons in Evanston; living in the City since 1981.
 Over the years, Ben has been active in the Dawes School PTA, on the Board of the Chute Booster Club (athletics promotion/fundraising) and served on the Chute PTA, held the office of President of the Dewey Community Conference, was an AYSO soccer coach, and is active in the Evanston Bicycle Club.